khanhhuy288/msg-heatmeter/README.md

 13. Click the "Deploy" button.
 Streamlit Cloud will create a new app and provide you with a shareable URL.
 Any time you do a `git push`, your app will update immediately.

-14. Share the URL with others to let them access your Heat Meter Dashboard.
+14. Share the URL with others to let them access your Heating System Dashboard.

 For more information on deploying Streamlit apps to Streamlit Cloud, refer to the [official documentation](https://docs.streamlit.io/en/stable/deploy_streamlit_app.html).